Susmimt24/MakemyTrip/README.md

 * Also incorporated the Extent Reports to generate the test results with the screenshots

-* It's a Data-Driven framework using Scenario Outline/ Example Keyword for inputting various values
+* It's a BDD framework using Scenario Outline/ Example Keyword for inputting various values

 Technologies used